ldeza/GettingAndCleaningDataCourseProject/CodeBook.md

 The features relating to mean and standard deviation has been normalized and bounded within [-1,1]

-subject
-&nbsp;1..30 Identifies the subject who performed the activity for each window sample.
+subject1..30 Identifies the subject who performed the activity for each window sample.
 There are a total of 30 subjects.

 activity
     1 WALKING